cmu-sei/juneberry/juneberry/documentation/attack_configuration_specification.md

 describe the full scope of dataset properties, with some properties belonging to the "superset" universe and the remaining properties belonging to the "disjoint" universe.

-The first "phase" involves training two "private" models.
-One model is trained by a dataset with the training watermarks and a property from the "superset" universe.
-The other model is trained by a dataset with the training watermarks and a property from the "disjoint" universe.
-Each "private" model is evaluated using a query dataset from its respective universe.
+The first phase involves training two "private" models.
+One private model is trained using a dataset augmented with a property from the "superset" universe and the training watermarks.
-The evaluation results will be used to construct "private" in-out datasets, which will be used later during the "meta" model phase.
+The other private model is trained using a dataset with the training watermarks and a property from the "disjoint" universe.
+Each private model is also evaluated using a query dataset from its respective universe.
+The evaluation results help construct the "private" in-out datasets, which are used in the "meta" model phase.

 The next phase involves the training and evaluation of multiple "shadow" models.
 The
 number of shadow models involved in this phase is user-defined; it is controlled by two quantity properties in the attack config.
 Shadow models belong to either the "superset" or "disjoint" universe, and there is a quantity field to control the amount of shadow models in each universe.
-Regardless of how many shadow models are involved, the operations surrounding each of them is the same.
-First the shadow model is trained using one of the training datasets from its respective universe.
-Next, the shadow model is evaluated using a query dataset composed of the query watermarks and the same property from the same universe that was used during training of the shadow model.
+Regardless of how many shadow models are involved, the general process for each of them follows the same pattern.
+First the shadow model trains using one of the training datasets from its respective universe.
+Next, the shadow model is evaluated using a query dataset composed of the query watermarks and the same property from the same universe that was used to train that particular shadow model.
 Once all the shadow models have been trained in both universes, the evaluation results are used by the in-out builder to construct additional in-out datasets for the "meta" phase.

 The final phase of the attack is the "meta" phase, which involves the training and evaluation of two final models, one in each universe.
-A meta-model gets trained using one of the in-out datasets created during the "private" phase, leading to a "superset" meta-model and a "disjoint" meta-model.
-Once they are trained, each meta-model is evaluated four times, using each of the in-out test datasets.
+A meta-model gets trained using each of the two in-out datasets created during the "private" phase, leading to a "superset" meta-model and a "disjoint" meta-model.
+Once both models are trained, each meta-model is evaluated four times, using each of the in-out test datasets.
 There is a "superset" in-out test dataset from the private phase, a "superset" in-out test dataset from the shadow phase, a "disjoint" in-out test dataset from the